 The Alert is received by using one of the methods described in Section 4 above.
-Within the organization of the Company, the Alerts will be managed by the HR Director.
+Namely, the company Alexnder McQueen Logistica S.r.l. is responsible for handling Alert and is therefore appointed as Whistleblowing Officer for the purposes of this Procedure.
+Within the organization of the Whistleblowing Officer, in particular, the Alerts will be managed by the HR Director.